sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 = Sage-Combinat =

+Mission statement: '''to improve Sage as an extensible toolbox for computer exploration, and foster code sharing between researchers in this area'''.

-Sage-combinat is a collection of experimental patches (i.e. extensions) on top of [[http://www.sagemath.org/|Sage]], developed by a community in algebraic combinatorics.
-Its main purpose is '''to improve Sage as an extensible toolbox for computer exploration, and foster code sharing between researchers in this area'''.
-The intent is that most of those patches eventually will get integrated into sage as soon as they are mature enough, with a typical short life-cycle of a few weeks.
+In practice, Sage-combinat is a collection of experimental patches (i.e. extensions) on top of [[http://www.sagemath.org/|Sage]], developed by a community in algebraic combinatorics.
+The intent is that most of those patches get eventually integrated into sage as soon as they are mature enough, with a typical short life-cycle of a few weeks.
 In other words: just install Sage, and you will benefit from all the Sage-combinat development, except for the latest bleeding edge features.

 ----